yosaite/Recipebook/README.md

 - Adding recipes with photos
 - Adding ingredients as 'tags'
 - Option to rate and comment on the recipe
-- Access facilities such as searching, sorting and pagination
+- Access facilities such as searching, sorting, pagination, etc.

 ## Some preview images
 ### Main page